Joan Brown: Later career

 In 1968, she married artist Gordon Cook.
-While seemingly very different, the two artists respected and inspired each other’s work.
+While seemingly very different, the two artists respected and inspired each other's work.
 Brown went back to using color again in her paintings.
-Her paintings at this time were produced for self-reflection.
+Her paintings, at this time, were produced for self-reflection.
 She kept her technique as figurative and representational, but she focused more metaphorically now.
 This had to do with many recent events in her life, including the death of both of her parents.
 Her love for cats began to show in her works.
 She started to include more animals and more symbolism than she had done previously.

 In the 1970s Brown produced autobiographical works based on actual and imagined events.
 She was a swimmer in amateur competitions and swam in the first women's Golden Gate swim in San Francisco Bay.
 In 1974, she joined the faculty of the University of California, Berkeley teaching art.
 In 1975 she and a group of others nearly drowned during a swim to Alcatraz Island when a passing freighter swamped the group.
 Her paintings based on the experience included the self-portrait After the Alcatraz Swim #3.

 Brown painted many self-portraits.
 While all of her paintings were very personal and incorporated into them specific events from her life, her self-portraits made her paintings become even more personal.
 Not only were they fitting to her life, she also tied her self-portraits into some of her other paintings.
 She created these series of self-portraits to portray her thoughts and emotions.
 After her near death experience of swimming across the San Francisco Bay from Alcatraz Island, she painted After the Alcatraz Swim in 1975 to help her cope with almost drowning.

+In 1977, Brown received a Guggenheim Fellowship for Fine Arts.